 Guatemala’s Controversial 2021 Budget

-On November 18th, the Guatemalan government, led by president Alejandro Giammattei, approved the budget for 2021 in the middle of the night without prior discussion.
+On November 18th, the Guatemalan government, led by president Alejandro Giammattei, approved Guatemala’s budget for 2021 in the middle of the night without prior discussion.

-The budget cut funding for various entities related to justice and human rights, yet increased funding for internal governmental expenditures.
+The budget included cuts in funding for various entities related to justice and human rights, yet increases in funding for internal governmental expenditures.

 How Civilians Are Responding